kunal-rp/slot/README.md

     * everday, at X time, call someone new

 Completion:
+- Pending: Task is not completed
 - Finished: Single item of Work is finished
-- Pending : Work left to do for task
+- Incomplete : Work left to do for task
     * This will mark the current task as finished & create a new task w/ origional as parent